SuperOfficeDocs/superoffice-docs/docs/onsite/web-client/components.md

 # The installation contents

-After you have installed the SuperOffice web application, you will see that the application is an ASP.NET web application with standard elements like *App\_Data*, *App\_Themes*, *web.config* etc in place.
-In this section we will be examining the contents of the web client installation.
+After you have installed the SuperOffice web application, you will see that the application is an ASP.NET web application with standard elements like *App\_Data*, *App\_Themes*, and *web.config* in place.
+In this section, we will be examining the contents of the web client installation.

 ## App\_Data